ericandre615/kickback/README.md

 ## What it is

-Simple lightweight Ajax / XHR module that utilizes native promises.
+Simple lightweight Ajax / XHR module that utilizes native *Promises*.
 Supports XHR2 features when available.
 This is the start of a series of small, lightweight modules that do one thing.
 The goal later is to have a module buidler that is fast and easy to use so you can customize a nice library in which you only require what you need and yet they will all extend each other so they can used together.